arwenandleia/arwenandleia/README.md

 After 10 years in the corporate world, I took a break to teach scuba diving in Phuket.
 What was supposed to be a 3 week break is currently on its seventh year: A career with a great work-life balance.

-I can help you make you dream website a reality.
+I can help make your dream website a reality.
 From the frond end all the way to deployment on a platform of your choosing.
-Additionally,

-I delve into the realms of artificial intelligence and machine learning, leveraging these technologies for innovative solutions in business analysis, statistical modeling, time series forecasting, and automation.
+Additionally, I delve into the realms of artificial intelligence and machine learning, leveraging these technologies for innovative solutions in business analysis, statistical modeling, time series forecasting, and automation.

 * 🌍  I'm based in Phuket
 * 🖥️  See my portfolio at [arwenandleia](http://www.arwenandleia.com)